Nguyen Sports Medicine

 j.
 Dr. Nguyen's Clinical Assistants have given you a return appointment for suture removal 10 days after surgery.

-Dr. Nguyen will go over the details of your ACL surgery at that time and show you the arthroscopic pictures of your procedure if requested.
+Dr. Nguyen will go over the details of your ACL surgery at that time.

 Click on the education links below for more information on your upcoming ACL surgery: